remotestorage/website/contribute.md

 # I can run servers

-* Set up a server for yourself and maybe your family and friends! [php-remote-storage](https://github.com/fkooman/php-remote-storage) is easy to run anywhere with PHP support for example.
+* Set up a [server](/servers "Server") for yourself and maybe your family and friends!
 * Become a commercial or non-profit storage provider.
-You can either implement your own or use an [existing server](/servers "Servers") software as your basis.
+You can either implement your own or use [existing server](/servers "Servers") software as your basis.

 # I can test things